 Among the types of adjectives are descriptive adjectives, which tell what something is like; demonstrative adjectives, which point to a noun, as in "that house" or aquella casa; and possessive adjectives, which indicate belonging, as in "my house" or mi casa.
-Some grammarians consider articles ("a," "an" and "the" in English; un, una, el, la, los and las in Spanish) to be a type of adjective.
+Some grammarians consider articles ("a," "an" and "the" in English; un, una, el, la, los, las and sometimes lo in Spanish) to be a type of adjective.
 In Spanish, nearly all adjectives must match the nouns they refer to in gender and number.

 Also Known As: adjetivo in Spanish

 Examples: English adjectives include the boldfaced words in these sentences: My car is red.
 I am happy.
 She has two new computers.
 Spanish adjectives include the boldfaced words in these equivalent sentences: Mi coche es rojo.
 Estoy feliz.
 Tiene dos ordenadores nuevos.